Own your email's domain

 Look at all the services you use that depend on your email for identity and verification.
 How much damage can happen if you lose that email for a few weeks (or permanently)?

-If you registered on enough online services using this email id, I bet you will be crippled immediately.
+If you have are registered on a lot of online services using this email id, I bet you will be crippled immediately.

 Your email based communication has 2 components: